-Membership Policies
+Membership Policies for SRC

-The Chair asked what people would like to see in this policy, what it should be named (rather than being called a conduct policy) and what sample language could be used in it, and said that drafting would begin later in the meeting
+The Chair recapped the discussion from the May Executive committee meeting asking what people would like to see in this policy, what it should be named (rather than being called a conduct policy) and what sample language could be used from the link to policies that were sent with the materials.
+The Chair stated that drafting would begin later in the meeting, after Ms. Sahara Defensor, MRC Deputy General Counsel, introduces herself and discusses her role in the process.

-Ms. Defensor emphasized the importance of choosing language that is within the confines of state and federal regulations, as well as language that is broad enough to encompass a variety of situations but specific enough to clearly define individual roles
+Ms. Defensor emphasized the importance of choosing language that is within the confines of state and federal regulations, as well as language that is broad enough to encompass a variety of situations but specific enough to clearly define individual roles.

 Mr. LaMaster brought up the idea of language indicating partnership that speaks to mutual respect, suggesting “Guidelines for Mutual Respect”

-The Chair clarified that these guidelines are intended only for participation within the SRC
+The Chair clarified that these guidelines are intended only for member participation within the SRC, but noted that Mr. LaMaster’s comments would work for the SRC as well.

 Mr. Bellil suggested “Guidelines for Mutual Respect and Expectations”

+Some concern about term “mutual respect” as it could imply that “mutual respect” does not exist currently

 Ms. Defensor suggested naming it last and coming up with language first

-Mr. LaMaster suggested the inclusion of a clause about effort and coming prepared to meetings, and also noted that developing an understanding of the SRC’s scope of service and authority, i.e., understanding role expectaions
+Mr. LaMaster suggested the inclusion of a clause about effort and coming prepared to meetings, and also noted that developing an understanding of the SRC’s scope of the advisory role and authority, i.e., understanding role expectations

-The Chair suggested a clause about arriving on time
+The Chair suggested a clause about arriving on time, understanding that priorities often shift

-Ronaldo brought up that what isn’t expected should be listed along with what is expected, e.g., being on camera isn’t expected and doesn’t need to be requested as an accommodation
+Mr. Fujii brought up that what isn’t expected should be listed along with what is expected, e.g., being on camera isn’t expected.
+The Chair added that being off camera doesn’t need to be requested as an accommodation and suggested adding language about how to request reasonable accommodations.

-Ms. Goldberg suggested a clause about the importance of adhering to the agenda to avoid being derailed
+Ms. Goldberg suggested a clause about the importance of adhering to the agenda to avoid meetings being derailed

 The Chair noted that the Open Mic section on each agenda contributes to that purpose

-Ronaldo said that meeting topics should only be added to the agenda by making the request to the Chair, highlighting the importance of stating obvious expectations
+Mr. Fujii said that meeting topics should only be added to the agenda by making the request to the Chair; he also highlighted the importance of stating obvious expectations.

-Mr. Bellil cited a general expectation from the RSA website (linking it in the chat) of SRC members fulfilling the mission by connecting with constituents
+Mr. Bellil put in the chat a general expectation from the RSA website regarding of SRC members fulfilling the SRC’s federal responsibilities by connecting with constituents found at https://rsa.ed.gov/about/programs/vocational-rehabilitation-state-grants/SRC-independent-commission-resources

 Ms. Scott seconded this point and emphasized the importance of communication and public awareness

-Ronaldo suggested keeping the member policies as concise as possible and including more lengthy parts in an external document, like the bylaws
+Mr. Fujii suggested keeping the member policies as concise as possible and including more lengthy parts in an external document or links the Council can reference, like the bylaws

-Ms. Goldberg noted how the MDDC sends out a list of acronyms and other terms in its notes and suggested adopting a similar practice

 The Chair suggested creating a section of the SRC website that is exclusive to members where information and documents such as bylaws can be accessed, which otherwise tend to be buried quickly on state websites

+Limit the use of acronyms; Ms. Goldberg noted how the Massachusetts Developmental Disabilities Council sends out a list of acronyms and other terms in its meeting materials and suggested adopting a similar practice

-Ronaldo asked about a systematic approach for operationalizing communication with constituents
+Mr. Fujji asked about a systematic approach for the SRC operationalizing communication with constituents

-The Chair responded that it has been helpful to attend MRC’s quarterly forums and the Boston Center for Independent Living’s events
+The Chair responded that it has been helpful to attend MRC’s quarterly forums and the Boston Center for Independent Living’s (BCIL) events as well as events of other disability organizations

 Ms. Goldberg noted that each member will be communicating with different populations of constituents but reiterated that a general strategy would be helpful